audrey617/My-Notes/Algorithms/Data Structures and Algorithms/Review.md

-Use this seminar to review basic data structures and algorithms.
-So far, pretty basic.
+I use this seminar to review basic concepts so as to prepare graduate algorithm course.
+So far, pretty basic but the details are covered well in each module.

 Project1: build arraylist <br>
 Follow the homework instruction would be fine.
 I spend most time in setting up Java, Junit and required formatter in the VScode.
 Code part is fast.
 One mistake I had was not following the instruction closely.
 Had to adjust code to meet requirement in the end.<br>